winkleramy/Firewise/README.md

 5. Document community's annual efforts, e.g. cleaning gutters, yard work, any home hardening improvements.
 Show at least one hour or $30 spent per year per household for these activities.
 6. Create an online account.
 Submit documentation from previous steps.
 Renew every three years.

 We completed these steps for our community and were recognized by the NFPA in December 2024.
-Each year, we will need to repeat steps 3 and 5, hosting or attend a community educational event and document our wildfire resilience efforts.
+Each year, we will need to repeat steps 3 and 5, by hosting or attending a community educational event and documenting our wildfire resilience efforts.
 After three years, late 2027 for us, we will need to update our three year plan and resubmit our application through the NFPA Firewise portal.
 Every five years, late 2029 for us, we will need to complete a new community risk assessment with a fire professional, with input from our community participants.

 ### Step 1: Form a steering committee and determine a community boundary